Manorial court: Court baron

-The main business of the court baron was the resolution of disputes involving a lord's free tenants within a single manor, to enforce the feudal services owed to the lord of the manor by his tenants, and to admit new tenants who had acquired copyholds by inheritance or purchase, for which they were obliged to pay a fine to the lord of the manor.
+The main business of the court baron (i.e., a “baron’s court”) was the resolution of disputes involving a lord's free tenants within a single manor, to enforce the feudal services owed to the lord of the manor by his tenants, and to admit new tenants who had acquired copyholds by inheritance or purchase, for which they were obliged to pay a fine to the lord of the manor.
 The English jurist Edward Coke described the court in his The Compleate Copyholder (1644) as "the chief prope and pillar of a manor which no sooner faileth than the manor falleth to the ground".
 The court baron was constituted by the lord of the manor or his steward and a representative group of tenants known as the manorial homage, whose job was to make presentations to the court and act as a jury.

 The court baron was originally held every three weeks, although its sittings became increasingly infrequent during the 14th century, and by the 15th century it was often convened only twice a year.
 Those required to attend were summoned to appear, often by an announcement in church on Sunday or by a notice pinned to the church door.
 "Reasonable notice" had to be given, usually three days.
 Attendance at the court was a feudal duty, and those who failed to appear could be amerced, (Note: "Amerced" was a medieval legal term derived from the Anglo-Norman ammercier, which means to assess or to fine.
 The word ultimately derives from the French ester en la merci, "to be at the mercy [of]".) i.e. arbitrarily fined.
 After 1267 however, generally only a manor's unfree tenants could be compelled to attend.

 By the 13th century compilations of precedents such as Le Court de Baron had begun to appear, partly to standardise and formalise the proceedings of the courts baron, but also in response to increasing competition from the common law courts, which were administered nationwide under the authority of the monarch.
 As it became increasingly acknowledged by the legal establishment during the 15th and 16th centuries that custom had "a secure place in law", plaintiffs were able to resort to the common law courts to resolve their differences over tenure rather than the court baron.